Views

 Brooklyn Art Museum, Cat.
 No. 16.749.1 – See: Brown, Steven C. Spirits of the Water: Native Art Collected On Expeditions to Alaska and British Columbia 1774 – 1910.
 Seattle: University of Washington Press, 2000, pg.
 181

-The copper is among the most enigmatic objects possessed by Northwest Coast peoples.
+The copper is among the most enigmatic objects created by Northwest Coast peoples.
 Although the origin of the form is unknown, coppers represent immense wealth and prestige from the south coast to Alaska.
 Extant coppers are made from commercial sheet metal presumed to have been traded from sources in the interior.
 Prior to European contact they would have been made from local native material however there is no indication that the later coppers were of less value than their predecessors (Holm, 1984).
 Whatever their origins, coppers were valued relative to large numbers of blankets and later dollars, and served as important emblems of wealth and prestige among the noble families who possessed them.